larose/utt/README.md

 (0h45) 11:00-11:45 #83
 ```

-#### Changing the date of the report
+#### Selecting the date of the report

-The `report` command let you specify for which date you want the
+The `report` command let you choose the date of the report.
+If
-report.
-If omitted, it's the current date.
+omitted, it's the current date.

 Example: